CSE237SP2022/project-nutritionscraper/README.md

 - Tasks for the next iteration: Add additional functionality around diet planning so that the user can receive a personalized diet plan with food and biometric inputs

 Iteration 3:
 - Accomplished Tasks: Created Exercise class and implementation within to calculate the calories burned based on the weight, activity intensity, and duration of the workout.
+Wrote all of the helper methods and needed to get to the calculations.
+Contributed to testing.

 ### Constance user story
 Iteration 1: